MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

 - How MyLife designs and assigns functions referenced in instructions
   - [`factory.mGetAIFunctions()`](https://github.com/MyLife-Services/mylife-maht/blob/6eeef0fbc362b00c18118313730962f139362082/inc/js/mylife-agent-factory.mjs#L1422)
   - [`globals.getGPTJavascriptFunction()`](https://github.com/MyLife-Services/mylife-maht/blob/21dfce3e8e0b3cfd051f90a858e84f164e60a4aa/inc/js/globals.mjs#L251)
     - [globals constant mAiJsFunctions](https://github.com/MyLife-Services/mylife-maht/blob/6eeef0fbc362b00c18118313730962f139362082/inc/js/globals.mjs#L5) needs to be addressed and put into database, but this defines the functions that should be available to various bots.
-In this case we need to add one for `obscureEntry` which will specifically be designed to accept two parameters - the first would be the itemId, and the second would be an array of names that should be disguised; note that these could become objects with relations in order to update the `relationships` dynamic array as well.
+In this case we need to add one for `obscure` which will specifically be designed to accept two parameters - the first would be the itemId, and the second would be an array of names that should be disguised; note that these could become objects with relations in order to update the `relationships` dynamic array as well.

 Well, it's "that" easy for now, but we have just moved the essential brains from our prototype to our MyLife incubator.
 Great work on your first head transplant!